Valentin-Metz/firefax/readme.md

 and is available on their phone at all times, even after a loss of internet connectivity.

 All of this was built and deployed on a single weekend, with about 20 engineering hours.
-It is now running in production, without incident or maintenance, for almost one year.
+It is now running in production, without incident, maintenance or downtime, for almost two years.